opensearch-project/documentation-website/FORMATTING_GUIDE.md

 ## Adding pages or sections

 When adding a page or a section, make the `nav_order` of the child pages multiples of 10.
 For example, if you have a parent page `Clients`, make child pages `Java`, `Python`, and `JavaScript` have a `nav_order` of 10, 20, and 30, respectively.
-Doing so makes inserting child pages easier.
+Doing so makes inserting additional child pages easier because it does not require renumbering existing pages.

 ## Videos